The Best Non-Iron Shirt

 More than 70,000 polyester fibres are washed into the water system and ultimately some will end up in the food chain.

 Polyester takes and age to degrade.
-Nobody actually knows how long it will take to fully degrade as there hasn’t been enough time since the invention of polyester for a polyester garment to degrade so it’s’ definitely decades and possible centuries.
+Nobody actually knows how long it will take to fully degrade as there hasn’t been enough time since the invention of polyester for a polyester garment to degrade so it’s’ definitely decades and possibly centuries.
 When the shirt does degrade it will ultimately poison the area it was dumped as the shirt is made with petrochemical.

 OUR MERINO SHIRTS

 By contrast, our non-iron shirts are made from Superfine Merino Wool and don’t suffer from any of the above-mentioned issues.
-We don’t use chemicals to make our non-iron shirts crease resistant as the fibre is naturally resilient to creasing and springs back to shape when the fibres are bent.
+We don’t use chemicals to make our non-iron shirts crease-resistant as the fibre is naturally resilient to creasing and springs back to shape when the fibres are bent.

 Merino wool is 100% natural and only a small amount of water and grass is needed to grow the wool.
 When the shirt is buried in a landfill at the end of its life, the shirt will naturally degrade within months and the fibres released will feed the soil with key nutrients.